kscherling/airtheme/README.md

 ##### schema

-- `key` // !!! reference - reference matches attribute reference for convenience
+- `reference` // !!! reference - reference matches attribute reference for convenience
 - `ordinal` // for stack order
 - `type`
 - `value` // the payload - decorated by type